gitworkflows/meshplay/getnighthawk/CONTRIBUTING.md

 <a href="https://user-images.githubusercontent.com/7570704/64490167-98906400-d25a-11e9-8b8a-5f465b854d49.png" ><img src="https://user-images.githubusercontent.com/7570704/64490167-98906400-d25a-11e9-8b8a-5f465b854d49.png" width="50%"><a>

 # <a name="getnighthawk">About GetNightHawk?</a>
 GetNighthawk aims to provide generally-available distributions of Nighthawk under different architectures and platforms and easy-to-use tooling for installation and operation.
-This will include creating distributions of Nighthawk as well as augmenting existing tooling, Meshery, to retrieve these arch-specific packages and update their deployments.
+This will include creating distributions of Nighthawk as well as augmenting existing tooling, Meshplay, to retrieve these arch-specific packages and update their deployments.

 # <a name="contribute">How to Contribute?</a>